sachinkhedkar/React-Native-BoilerPlate-Sacchy/README.md

 # React-Native-BoilerPlate-Sacchy

-For Use :
+This is for quickstart of react native app

+#Getting started

 Just Clone the repository

-run npm install on root directory navigate to ios folder and run command pod install
+run npm install on root directory

+navigate to ios folder and run command pod install

 Run commnad react-native run-android for android.

 Run command react-native run-ios for IOS.

 #Environment and React version info

 System:
     OS: macOS Mojave 10.14.6